Third-Party Data Providers Ruin Simple Mechanisms: Characterization of the optimal mechanism and the proof of Theorem

 Despite allowing prices and allocations to depend on the realization of the item type, the conditional price menus guarantee interim individual rationality, defined as follows.

-\begin{definition} \emph{A mechanism is \textbf{interim individually-rational} (interim IR) if and only if the bidder's expected utility from participating in the mechanism, conditional on a valuation $\vec{v}$ and posterior beliefs $\vec{\pi}$ over item types, is non-negative. } \end{definition}
+\begin{definition} \emph{A mechanism is \textbf{interim individually rational} (interim IR) if and only if the bidder's expected utility from participating in the mechanism, conditional on a valuation $\vec{V}$ and posterior beliefs $\vec{\pi}$ over item types, is non-negative.} \end{definition}

 Interim IR can be seen as the bidder committing to an option from the menu offered by the mechanism.
 One justification for this notion is that a bidder might, in theory, be engaged in many auctions simultaneously.
 Therefore, the bidder might care only about his average payoff across multiple purchases.
 While for some type realizations such a bidder may lose, with high probability his overall utility is non-negative.

-The following lemma shows that restricting design to conditional price menu mechanisms is without loss of generality.

-\begin{lemma} For any equilibrium of any mechanism $\cM$ in the presence of a data provider, such that the bidder, conditioned on the realization of her valuation vector and posterior beliefs over item types, obtains non-negative payoff in expectation, there is a conditional price menu that is incentive compatible, interim individually rational, and provides the same revenue. \end{lemma}

-Lemma~\ref{lem:revpr} implies the optimal revenue is given by the solution of a linear program whose size is proportional to the number of possible pairs of value vectors and posteriors (this number may be infinite).
-We make use of this linear program in Section \ref{sec:adversarial}.
-Additionally, note that Lemma~\ref{lem:revpr} can easily be extended to the multi-bidder setting.
+Interim IR can always be guaranteed by adding a dummy option with price $0$ and allocation probability $\vec{Z} = \vec{0}$, such that an agent that gets negative utility from any other option goes for the dummy option.

-\begin{proof} We treat the pair $(\vec{v},\vec{\pi})$, where $v$ is the valuation of the bidder, and $\pi$ is his posterior, as the bidder's type.
+\begin{proof}[Proof of Theorem~\ref{LEM:REVPR}] We treat the pair $(\vec{V},\vec{\pi}_s)$, where $\vec{V}$ is the bidder's valuation vector and $\vec{\pi}_s$ is his posterior given he sees signal $s$, as the bidder's type.
 We follow the same steps as the proof of Theorem 1 and Appendix A of~\citet{DPT16}.
 Consider a mechanism $\cM$ with voluntary participation. $\cM$ may use multiple rounds of communication and information revelation to the bidder.
-For each valuation vector $\vec{v}$ and posterior $\pi_s$, let $A\left( \vec{v},\vec{\pi_s} \right)$ be the (possibly randomized) equilibrium strategy of the bidder when his type is $\left( \vec{v},\vec{\pi_s} \right)$.
+For each valuation vector $\vec{V}$ and posterior $\vec{\pi}_s$, let $A\left( \vec{V},\vec{\pi}_s \right)$ be the (possibly randomized) equilibrium strategy of the bidder when his type is $\left( \vec{V},\vec{\pi}_s \right)$.

-Let $Z(i, A)$ be an indicator random variable that indicates whether the bidder gets the item when he choses strategy $A$ and the realized item type is $i$.
+Let $Z(i, A)$ be an indicator random variable that indicates whether the bidder gets the item when he chooses strategy $A$ and the realized item type is $i$.
 Similarly, let $C(i,A)$ denote the price the bidder is asked to pay.
 The bidder's interim expected utility is then given as follows:

 where the first (outer) expectation is with respect to the randomness of the item type, while the second (inner) expectation is with respect to the randomness in the choices of the mechanism, the information revealed and the actions $A$ of the bidder.